DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/Items/artifacts/holy_symbol_of_ravenkind.md

 ---

 ## How to Get It
 Zuleika Toranescu holds the symbol.
 She will give it when Emil is safely returned from Castle Ravenloft's dungeons.
-The exchange happens at the werewolf den after the Ravenloft heist (Month 3, Week 4).
+The exchange happens at the werewolf den after the Ravenloft heist (Module 3, Session 4).

-**The deal (Month 3, Week 2):** Party promises to rescue Emil → Zuleika promises the symbol upon Emil's return.
+**The deal (Module 3, Session 2):** Party promises to rescue Emil → Zuleika promises the symbol upon Emil's return.

 **If the party rescues Emil but doesn't return to the den:** Zuleika sends a raven requesting the meeting.
 She will not chase them.
 She trusts they will come.